Credible takeaways

 - Law Enforcement Personnel Dependents Grant: This need-based program covers up to the Cal Grant award amount or the student's remaining unmet need for the dependents and spouses of California peace officers, firefighters, law enforcement, and Department of Corrections employees who died or were disabled in the line of duty.

-- Golden State Teacher Grant: Students enrolled in education programs approved by the Commission on Teacher Credentialing (CTC) can receive up to $20,000 toward their schooling at a California institution.
+- Golden State Teacher Grant: Students enrolled in education programs approved by the Commission on Teacher Credentialing (CTC) can receive financial support toward their schooling at a California institution.

 - Public Interest Attorney Loan Repayment Program: If you're an attorney practicing in an area of public interest in California, you could receive up to $11,000 toward your student loan repayment if you meet certain service requirements.